esthertseng1031/esthertseng1031/README.md

 I had never been more proud of myself when I received the completion certificate.
 - 💞️ I’m currently learning CS50's Web Programming with Python and JavaScript on edX.
 - 📫 My contact: esthtseng@gmail.com
-- ✨ Feel free to reach out to me!
+- ✨ Feel free to reach out to me :)

 <!---